Junior Counsellor Program

 This program will take place over three weeks.
 It will include:

-Participants will arrive for a training week to learn to care for and support our campers and how to help facilitate a fun and impactful camp experience for our campers.
+Participants join us for a dedicated training week where they learn how to support and care for campers and help facilitate fun, safe, and meaningful camper experiences.
+Throughout the week, they build practical skills in communication, teamwork, responsibility, empathy, and problem-solving—key components that prepare them for leadership roles at Brigadoon.
 During Training Week, participants will spend their days in sessions learning these skills and putting them into practice!

 Participants will be assigned to a cabin group for the week.
-They will build rapport with the campers and further practise working with children, caring for them, meeting their needs, and helping deliver a meaningful and impactful camp experience.
+They will build rapport with the campers and further practice working with children, caring for them, meeting their needs, and helping deliver programming.
 They regularly check in with the Leadership and Volunteer Coordinator to get support and feedback on steadily improving these skills.
 At the end of the week, we’ll give them a sense of their strengths and areas of improvement to focus on when they return to join us again.

 When does the program take place?

-The Training Week for the 2024 Junior Counsellor Program will take place during the first week of June; dates will be announced in early 2024.
+The Training Week for the 2026 Junior Counsellor Program will take place in early June – stay tuned for the Junior Counsellor Training Week dates for 2026!
 Participants must be able to attend during this week to complete the program.
 Participants can then choose which other weeks of the summer would work best for them based on their availability.

 When possible, we will avoid having participants join us for the week of camp they attended as campers (though we encourage staff and volunteers to return to the weeks they feel most connected to).